rows/hiring/job descriptions/FE engineer (senior).md

 * Proficient in ECMAScript 2017.
 * Proficient in HTML5 & CSS3.
 * Proficient in SPAs (single-page apps).
-* Proficient in front-end frameworks like React or Angular (we use React).
+* Proficient in front-end in React (we use React).
 * Proficient in testing (unit tests, end-to-end tests).
 * Able communicator in English.
 Speaking Portuguese is optional but welcome.